great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_choose_between_working_with_a_single_or_multiple_batches_of_data.md

 Otherwise, it is sufficient for your Datasource to define Data Assets that are only capable of returning a single Data Asset.

-#### Getting more versatility out of a Data Asset that is configured to return multiple Batches
+#### Getting more versatility out of a Data Asset that is configured to return multiple Batches:

 However, there is a caveat.
 When you create a Batch Request, you may configure it to return a specific Batch from a Data Asset even if that Data Asset returns multiple Batches by default.
 This feature means that if you have use cases that would benefit from working with multiple Batches of data and use cases that benefit from working with a single Batch of data you don't necessarily have to define two Data Assets in your Datasource configuration.